Billy Barty

-Billy Barty (born William John Bertanzetti, October 25, 1924 – December 23, 2000) was an American actor and activist.
-In adult life, he stood 3 ft 9 in tall, due to cartilage–hair hypoplasia dwarfism.
-Because of his short stature, he was often cast in films opposite taller performers for comic effect.
+Billy Barty (born William John Bertanzetti; October 25, 1924 – December 23, 2000) was an American actor and activist.
+In adult life, he stood 3 ft 9 in tall because of cartilage–hair hypoplasia dwarfism and so was often cast in films opposite taller performers for comic effect.
 He specialized in outspoken or wisecracking characters.
 During the 1950s, he became a television actor, appearing regularly in the Spike Jones ensemble.
-In the early 1970s he was a staple in a variety of roles in children's TV programs produced by Sid and Marty Krofft.
-Also an activist for people with dwarfism, he founded the Little People of America organization in 1957.
+In the early 1970s, he appeared often in a variety of roles in children's TV programs produced by Sid and Marty Krofft.
+As an activist for people with dwarfism, he founded the Little People of America organization in 1957.

 Early life

 Barty was born October 25, 1924, in Millsboro, Pennsylvania, the son of Albert Steven and Ellen Cecial Bertanzetti.
 His paternal grandfather was Italian.
 The family moved to California in 1927.
 He had two sisters, Delores and Evelyn.

 Career

 Barty co-starred with Mickey Rooney in the Mickey McGuire shorts, a comedy series of the 1920s and 1930s based on the Toonerville Folks comics.
-Small for his age even then, Barty would impersonate very young children alongside brawny authority figures or wild animals, making these threats seem even larger by comparison.
+Small for his age even then, Barty would impersonate young children alongside brawny authority figures or wild animals, making these threats seem larger by comparison.

 In the 1933 film Gold Diggers of 1933, a nine-year-old Barty appeared as a baby who escapes from his stroller.
 He also appeared as The Child in the 1933 film Footlight Parade.
-He is briefly seen in the 1935 film Bride of Frankenstein, in an uncredited role as a baby in one of Dr. Pretorius' experiments, although his close-ups were cut out of the picture.
+He is seen briefly in the 1935 film Bride of Frankenstein in an uncredited role as a baby in one of Dr. Pretorius' experiments, although his close-ups were cut from the film's final edit.

 Much of Barty's film work consisted of bit parts and gag roles.
 He appeared in Fireman Save My Child (with Spike Jones), and also appeared in two Elvis Presley films, Roustabout (in one scene) and Harum Scarum, as a co-star without dialogue.
+In 1957 he appeared in the movie “The Undead” as The Imp.